David Kerr (Northern Irish politician): Third Way

 Kerr voted with others to disband the NF in 1989.
 In 1990, he was one of the founder members of Third Way, (which is now a think-tank).
 He is current party chairman of the offshoot National Liberal Party (NLP).
 Kerr is also the main force behind the Ulster Third Way, which acts as the Northern Ireland arm of the party whilst placing the main emphasis on the independence aspect.
-In the 2001 United Kingdom general election Kerr stood in the West Belfast constituency as a Third Way candidate but secured only 116 votes (a 0.3% share).
+In the 2001 general election Kerr stood in the West Belfast constituency as a Third Way candidate but secured only 116 votes (a 0.3% share).
 He is also a regular writer for various party publications.

 Ulster nationalism

 As stated previously, Kerr has long been an advocate of an independent Northern Ireland and to this end he is the editor of Ulster Nation, the only current publication that advocates this position.
 In electoral terms, Kerr had also stood as a candidate in the European elections of 1994 under the title of 'Independent Ulster'.
 Somewhat oddly, given the peripheral nature of the independence position, Kerr was one of three candidates advocating this stance (Rev. Hugh Ross and Robert Mooney being the other two) and, as a result, suffered from a split vote to capture only 578 votes in what was a single Province-wide constituency.
-In the aftermath of this election a general meeting of pro-independence groups and individuals was organised by Rev Ross after overtures were sent out to Kerr, Mooney and the Ballymena-based Ulster Party.
+In the aftermath of this election a general meeting of pro-independence groups and individuals was organised by Ross after overtures were sent out to Kerr, Mooney and the Ballymena-based Ulster Party.
 Mooney, who had run as Constitutional Independent Northern Ireland and later formed the short-lived Northern Ireland Party, did not turn up but Kerr and Agnes McLeister of the Ulster Party (another minute group that was also Ballymena-based) agreed to pool resources and join forces with Ross's movement.
 Kerr went on to appear on the candidate list for the Ulster Independence Movement in the 1996 Forum election and the 1998 election to the Northern Ireland Assembly, although he was not elected.

 Kerr is also the author of a book about one of the pioneers of Ulster nationalism, W. F. McCoy.